-Little known to most commuters there have been posh, exclusive tennis courts hidden on the upper levels of Grand Central Terminal since the 1960’s, but the Vanderbilt Tennis Club is the current purveyor of courts behind the famous vaulted windows.
+Little known to most commuters there have been posh, exclusive tennis courts hidden on the upper levels of Grand Central Terminal since the 1960s, but the Vanderbilt Tennis Club is the current custodian of courts behind the famous vaulted windows.

-A fitness center has existed in Grand Central Terminal since the 1960’s, originally in the form of the Vanderbilt Athletic Club, which featured two clay tennis courts (and oddly, a 65-foot indoor ski slope).
-However by the 80’s this club had fallen into disrepair.
+A fitness center has existed in Grand Central Terminal since the 1960s, originally in the form of the Vanderbilt Athletic Club, which featured two clay tennis courts (and oddly, a 65-foot indoor ski slope).
+However, by the 1980s this club had fallen into disrepair.
 In 1984, thanks to a number of sweetheart real estate deals, none other than Donald Trump leased the space and opened a new tennis and fitness club.
-Trump renovated the aged space, turning its third floor annex into an uber-exclusive court for the rich and famous, hosting movie stars and celebrities willing to pay in cash (no credit cards accepted).
-The now spotless clay courts operated in semi-secrecy for 30 years until Trump’s lease, having been month-to-month for the final decade of its existence was finally given over in 2009 to create, surprisingly not an even more exclusive space, but a full-service lounge and rest area for MTA workers.
+Trump renovated the aged space, turning its third-floor annex into an uber-exclusive court for the rich and famous, hosting movie stars and celebrities willing to pay in cash (no credit cards accepted).
+The now spotless clay courts operated in semi-secrecy for 30 years until Trump’s lease, having been month-to-month for the final decade of its existence, was finally given over in 2009 to create, surprisingly not an even more exclusive space, but a full-service lounge and rest area for MTA workers.
 However, the dream of train station tennis was not yet dead.

-The main court is actually located behind the the top portion of the famous facade window, so next time you look at that famous architectural spot remember that you could get a few rounds in if you’ve got the money.
+The main court is actually located behind the top portion of the famous façade window, so next time you look at that famous architectural spot remember that you could get a few sets in if you’ve got the money.